-The carbonic maceration process lends this natural-process coffee a velvety mouthfeel with surprising freshness.
-Cocoa nib and blueberry in the aroma lead to notes of bergamot and more fresh blueberry in the cup.
-Raisiny sweetness complements zesty pomelo acidity, leading to a touch of coriander and macadamia nut in the finish.
+The carbonic maceration process lends this natural-process coffee a juicy body with layers of flavor.
+Mixed berries and cherry liqueur in the aroma lead to notes of pineapple and sangria in the cup.
+Cherry sweetness complements grapefruit zest acidity, mellowing to a finish of macadamia nut with a touch of lemon verbena.

 Producer: Padre José Aguilar Posada